 A2 Motorcycle Licence

 The A2 is a similar process to A1 and if you are between 19 and 24 this is the route we would recommend.
-This licence allows you to ride any size bike however it must be restricted to no more than 35Kw (47bhp) and have a power to rate ration which is no more than 0.2 Kw.
+This licence allows you to ride any size bike however it must be restricted to no more than 35Kw (47bhp) and have the power to rate ratio which is no more than 0.2 Kw.
 This will mean you can carry passengers and ride on motorways.

 A - Unrestricted Motorcycle Licence

 This is the most complete licence you can get.
 It means you are free to ride whatever takes your fancy.
-Obviously to get this licence there are restrictions in place:
+Obviously, to get this licence there are restrictions in place:

 To apply for this licence you must either be:

 - 21 having held an A2 licence for 2 years or more.

 You must take your test on a motorcycle with 595cc minimum (40 Kwh).
 This licence gives you the freedom to ride whatever motorcycle you want, no matter how powerful.